numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

 - Summary for the L'Hôpital's rule:
     - If we are trying to find the limit of sin(πx)/(x²-1) as x→1, using L'Hôpital's rule, we:
         - Take derivatives of numerator and denominator separately
-        - Evaluate those derivatives at x=1 (the point you're approaching)
+        - Evaluate those derivatives at x=1 (the point we are approaching)
         - Take the ratio of those values
         - This ratio equals the limit at that point